imrehorvath/bundle-dylibs/README.md

 ## Background
 Prevoiusly I was using David Caldwell's [Emacs For Mac OS X](https://emacsformacosx.com/), which did provide me with a good service for a long time, but unfortunately, on newer macOS versions due to the enhanced security features, like app-based access control to folders like `Desktop`, `Documents`, etc. it become a bit confusing for the unaware user to grant access to `ruby` after a fresh install/update.
 That's because David's approach was to distribute a universal app, which comes with multiple binaries pre-built for different versions of macOS, and a `ruby` launcher script.
 This `ruby` launcher script is the culprit, why we need to grant access to the `ruby` interpreter and not the `Emacs.app` on recent macOS systems.
-With this Emacs is also slower to launch compared to a pure binary.
+With this, Emacs is also slower to launch compared to a pure binary.
 Don't get me wrong, it's great what David has had done.
 It's just that I personally don't need multiple binaries bundled, and a slower launching mechanism, and due to the fact it's really easy to build Emacs from source, this tool was born.

 ## Example usage